Carly1269/PortfolioProjects/Google_Ads_Exercise/README.md

 Google_Ads_df['product_type'] = Google_Ads_df.apply (lambda col: product_type_function (col), axis=1)
 ```

-We will then preview the first 50 items to see if the code above is workign correctly:
+We will then preview the first 50 items to see if the code above is working correctly:

 ```python